 Workshops In Healey Brothers Hall

-In celebration of our 10th anniversary, Mountain Jam is excited to announce a series of workshops taking place throughout the weekend in Healey Brothers Hall!
+Mountain Jam is excited to bring back a series of workshops taking place throughout the weekend in Healey Brothers Hall!
 These workshops will feature various musicians, authors, photographers, painters and dancers who will all provide insight into their lives and work as artists.
 Stop by to listen, participate, and enjoy!

 Acoustic Jam with Michael Franti